kubernetes/website/docs/getting-started-guides/index.md

 ### Custom Solutions

-Kubernetes can run on a wide range of Cloud providers and bare-metal environments, and with many base operating systems.
+Kubernetes can run on a wide range of cloud providers and bare-metal environments, and with many base operating systems.

 If you can find a guide below that matches your needs, use it.
-It may be a little out of date, but it will be easier than starting from scratch.
-If you do want to start from scratch because you have special requirements or just because you want to understand what is underneath a Kubernetes cluster, try the [Getting Started from Scratch](/docs/getting-started-guides/scratch) guide.
+It may be a little out of date but it will be easier then starting from scratch.
+If you do want to start from scratch because you have special requirements or just because you want to understand the technical underpinnings of Kubernetes cluster, try the [Getting Started from Scratch](/docs/getting-started-guides/scratch) guide.

 If you are interested in supporting Kubernetes on a new platform, check out our [advice for writing a new solution](https://github.com/kubernetes/kubernetes/tree/{{page.githubbranch}}/docs/devel/writing-a-getting-started-guide.md).

-#### Cloud
+#### Private or Public Cloud

-These solutions are combinations of cloud provider and OS not covered by the above solutions.
+These solutions are combinations of cloud provider and OS (i.e. custom solutions) not provided as hosted offerings or turn-key solutions:

 - [AWS + CoreOS](/docs/getting-started-guides/coreos)
 - [GCE + CoreOS](/docs/getting-started-guides/coreos)
 - [Ubuntu + AWS/GCE/Rackspace/Joyent](/docs/getting-started-guides/ubuntu/)
 - [Rackspace + CoreOS](/docs/getting-started-guides/rackspace)

-#### On-Premises VMs
+#### On-Premise VMs

 - [Vagrant](/docs/getting-started-guides/coreos) (uses CoreOS and flannel)
 - [CloudStack](/docs/getting-started-guides/cloudstack) (uses Ansible, CoreOS and flannel)